BREAKING: Drag racing is on for Saturdays at 1:30 PM (8 Car Limit).

 One of the first questions asked about any raceway is, "What do you race?"

 The racing program at Upstate is one that tries to make the largest group of classes accessible to everyone without having to strain the budget for each class.
-We race flexi GTP/LMP/GT1/Lola, NASCAR, and Dirt late model on the same 4" chassis and with the same motor requirements.
+We race flexi GTP, LMP, and Dirt late model on the same 4" chassis and with the same motor requirements.
 They will race with a 48K motor and you can choose between the American Eagle, and the Hawk 7, This allows any racer at any level to participate in three classes by only changing out a body.
 We will also introduce and encourage racing Formula-E which will be a lower RPM and better handling body.

 (From Tim Wood's post on Slot Blog: The Mid-America Eagle is Very similar to a Hawk 7.
 Try it out you might like it.
 The gear ratio on the Eagle needs to be changed.
 What ever you run on the Hawk 7 try adding 1 or 2 teeth up on your pinion for the Eagle.)